 Bribery is a crime under the laws of all 50 states and can thus be prosecuted in either federal or state court.
 Congress needs to understand how this joint authority has been shared between federal and local prosecutors.
 When allegations of bribery surface, what factors are weighed in deciding whether federal or local prosecutors will take the lead?
 Or do federal prosecutors simply muscle aside local prosecutors as reports on Bridgegate (here and here) suggest?

 Bribery is not the only offense that is a crime under both federal and state law.
-In a Department of Justice-sponsored study, former federal prosecutor, now Columbia law professor Dan Richman reviewed how decisions on who will prosecute dual jurisdiction offenses are made.
+In a Department of Justice-sponsored study, former federal prosecutor and now Columbia law professor Dan Richman reviewed how decisions on who will prosecute dual jurisdiction offenses are made.
 In most cases the relevant U.S. Attorney and his or her local counterpart negotiate the resolution, and often federal prosecution is the result.
 As Richman explains, federal prosecutors have greater resources, more access to electronic surveillance, and the sentences for a federal violation are usually stiffer.
 Another factor he cites is that federal prosecution allows local prosecutors to duck hard cases.

 More resources, tougher sentences, and avoidance of hard cases likely explain why it is that most cases of state and local bribery are handled by federal prosecutors.
 Whatever the advantages of federal prosecution, however, it has come at a cost.
 Federal prosecution of local bribery, Richman writes, “has probably substantially diminished” the pressure on local prosecutors to pursue bribery cases themselves.
 Federal prosecution not only relieves pressure, however.
 It makes it hard to build the capacity of local offices to take on corruption cases as well.
 Why would a talented young lawyer with an interest in fighting corruption join a local prosecution office if the action is with the feds?